kunupat/aws-solution-architect-associate-certification-notes/README.md

 - Number of domains that can be managed using Route53 is 50, by default.
 However, this is soft limit and it can be extended by contacting AWS support

 ## Databases
-- **RDS- Relational Database Service- OLTP (OnLine Transaction Processing).
-RDS Engines supported by AWS:**
+### RDS- Relational Database Service- OLTP (OnLine Transaction Processing).
+RDS Engines supported by AWS
   - **MS SQL Server**
     - SQL Server Express Edition
     - SQL Server Web Edition